wbamberg/idl-reference/docs/nsIParserUtils.md

 and style="" and SanitizerAllowStyle is specified, the sanitized content
 may still be XSS dangerous if loaded into a non-Gecko Web engine!

-@param src the HTML source to parse (C++ callers are allowed but not
-           required to use the same string for the return value.)
-@param flags sanitization option flags defined above

 #### Parameters ####